aryelgois/Medools/README.md

 - `$model->column` will return the stored data, or a foreign model *
 - `$model->column = value` will set a new data

-You can also:
+You can also get data with:

 - `dump()`: Returns data from model's Table, you can [filter which rows][where_clause] and which columns you want
 - `getPrimaryKey()`: Returns the last saved Primary Key
-- `setMultiple()`: Sets multiple columns from an array
 - `toArray()`: Returns data from the model in an array (foreigns included)

+And change data with:

+- `fill()`: Sets multiple columns from an array of column => value.
+It returns the object (is chainable)

 > \* It means that you can chain the models:
 > `$model->foreign->column`